heehong01/heehong01.github.io/README.md

 Future features that will be incorporated is a garden generator with various of questions that describes your lifestyle, along with the ability to save these gardens for future use.

+Users will be able to take a look at a demo of the website at heehong01.github.io

 #### Technical Specifications:

 This project used languages such as HTML, CSS, and JavaScript.
 Along with the addition of Bootstrap CSS framework.